lightning/bolts/ext-dynamic-commitments.md

-aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network, the sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective use of PTLCs when the protocols for them are specified.
+aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network, the sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective use of PTLCs when the protocols for them are ready for deployment.

-Due to the design of STCs and the fact that they take full advantage of the capabilities afforded by Schnorr Signatures, there is no way to construct a valid `channel_announcement` message that references the output corresponding to the nodes' joint public key.
-As such, even if we were to directly spend an existing channel point to a new STC channel point, and even with the provision in BOLT 7 to delay graph pruning by 12 blocks after the channel point is spent, we have no way to make the STC known to the network at the time of writing of this proposal.
+Due to the design of STCs, and the fact that they take full advantage of the capabilities afforded by Schnorr Signatures, there is no way to construct a valid `channel_announcement` message that references the output corresponding to the nodes' joint public key.
+As such, even if we were to directly spend an existing funding output to a new STC funding output, and even with the provision in BOLT 7 to delay graph pruning by 12 blocks after the channel point is spent, we have no way to make the STC known to the network at the time of writing of this proposal.

-Concurrently with this proposal is a proposal for a new gossip system that is capable of understanding the announcements of new STCs.
+Concurrent with th writing of this proposal is another proposal for a new gossip system that is capable of understanding the announcements of new STCs.
 However, even with a new gossip system capable of understanding the STC construction and announcement, it will take quite some time for such a system to be broadly deployed across the Lightning Network.
-In the interim, to remove this disincentive of these channel upgrades to the involved parties, this proposal to enable the change of these channel parameters (including channel types) without requiring channel closure and reopening is submitted.
+In the interim, to remove this disincentive of these channel upgrades to the involved parties, this proposal to enable the change of these channel parameters (including channel types) without requiring channel turnover is submitted.

 ## Preliminaries
 This proposal includes a detailed section on the preliminaries to document some